OpenPecha/Pydurma/README.md

 >
 > You can also convert scanned texts in the [BDRC library](https://library.bdrc.io) to the OPF format with the [OCR Pipeline](https://tools.openpecha.org/ocr/).
 >
-> To test FTC, you can also use the OPF files in the [text folder](https://github.com/OpenPecha/fast-collation-tools/tree/main/tests) in this repo.
+> To test CommonSpell, you can also use the OPF files in the [text folder](https://github.com/OpenPecha/fast-collation-tools/tree/main/tests) in this repo.

 ## Instructions for use

-### Configure FTC
+### Configure CommonSpell

 Assuming you've installed the software above and have OPF files: